fsharp/fslang-design/RFCs/FS-1083-The-UnknownEnum-pattern.md

 ```
 However, this results in a more complex implementation with `inline` code.
 Also, flag enums are typically used in high performance scenarios and such an implementation is slower than with bit operators combined with `if` expressions, thus discouraging its use.

+Also, some flag enums have an `All` value which has all the flags in the enum set, like `0xffffffff` for a flag enum with `int32` as the underlying type.
+The presence of this value makes `UnknownEnum` useless as all values will be considered defined.
+Having a special case for these values only complicate the implementation for little added benefit.

 # Compatibility

 Please address all necessary compatibility questions: